Allsop is the leading property auctioneer in the UK

 Draft sales particulars will then be sent to you and your solicitors for approval.
 Your solicitor will be asked to prepare a legal pack, which will be made available during the marketing period by post or online.

 Routes to market – We pride ourselves on the depth of our market.
-Every property in our catalogue benefits from
+Every property in our auction catalogue benefits from

 unrivalled exposure and an intensive marketing campaign.